 Speaking of burgers, a well-known and loved burger joint by all gluten-free people in the UK is called Honest Burger.
-You can find them all over the place in London and throughout the UK.
+You can find them everywhere in London and throughout the UK.

 I understand why – these burgers are outstanding – as are the chips (French fries).
 The onion rings, well, they are worth going back for time and time again.
 The onion rings are generously coated in batter and are seasoned perfectly too.

-On a positive notes, I truly believe Honest Burger cares about the gluten-free community and will make changes.
+On a positive note, I truly believe Honest Burger cares about the gluten-free community and will make changes.
 In the meantime, I’m relieved I let my Nima Sensor take the first bite.